decentraland/documentation/content/creator/scene-editor/editor-faq.md

 {{< details class="faq-details" anchor="true" title="How do I save projects?" >}}

 Projects are saved automatically to your local disk.
-Any change you make on the visual editor is immediately saved.
+Any change you make on the Scene Editor UI is immediately saved.

 {{</ details >}}